sarathsoma/learn-anything/readme.md

 Just search for what you wish to learn or [simply explore](https://learn-anything.xyz/learn-anything).

-If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it by clicking the *'impove this mindmap'* button in the bottom rght.
+If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it by clicking the *'impove this mindmap'* button in the bottom right corner.

 The search engine is also [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙